Low Entropy and the Mean Curvature Flow with Surgery: Proof of Theorem 1.1.

 In Haslhofer and Kleiner, when they perform surgery at necks they only have to ensure the resulting surface stays uniformly 2-convex and do not worry about the affect on entropy at all.
 But one can see by a straightforward computation (see the appendix) that in a toy model of the surgery similar to their construction, where a round cylinder $S^{n-1} \times \R$ is replaced with a half cylinder $S^{n-1} \times (-\infty, 0]$ and a cap, the entropy of the postsurgery model must be strictly greater than that of the round cylinder. $ $

 Estimating exactly how much the entropy increases directly seems to be nontrivial, even in the toy case.
-To eschew this problem, in this section we construct a cap model $C$ of low entropy, in a precise sense, by making use of the monotonicity of the entropy under the mean curvature flow and constructing a low entropy hypersurface, denoted below by $\Sigma$, that develops a neck pinch and is approximately cylindrical just away from the neckpinch in a precise way; as pointed out above, this example also shows that singularities are indeed a real possiblity for hypersurface $M^n$ with $\lambda(M) < \Lambda_{n-2}$.
+To eschew this problem, in this section we construct a cap model $C$ of low entropy, in a precise sense, by making use of the monotonicity of the entropy under the mean curvature flow.
+To do this we construct a low entropy hypersurface, denoted below by $\Sigma$, that develops a neckpinch and is approximately cylindrical just away from the singularity in a precise way; as pointed out above, this example also shows that singularities are indeed a real possiblity for hypersurface $M^n$ with $\lambda(M) < \Lambda_{n-2}$.
+A timeslice right after the singularity then provides our cap.
 Namely, the main result in this section is the following:

 \begin{prop} For any $\epsilon>0$, there exists $R_1$ such that if $R>R_1$, there exists a rotational symmetric n-dimensional cap model $C$, such that: \begin{enumerate} \item $C\subset B(0,4R)\subset\mathbb R^{n+1}$, \item $\lambda(C)\leq\Lambda_{n-1}+\epsilon$, \item$C\cap \R^{n+1} \setminus B(0,2R)$ agrees with a round half cylinder of radius 1 centered at the origin, and \item $C$ is mean-convex and $\alpha$ non-collapsed for some $\overline{\alpha} > 0$. \end{enumerate} \end{prop}